Poutoo/Poutoo/README.md

 ### 💫 About Me

 > Hey there!
-I'm **Poutoo**, a 20-year-old **full-stack developer** currently doing an apprenticeship.
+I'm **Poutoo**, a 20-year-old **full-stack developer**.
 I'm passionate about technological advancements and creativity! :D

-- 🏢 I currently work as a web developer in [Houlès Paris](https://www.houles.com/).
+- 🏢 I currently work as a web developer in [secret].
 - 🚀 Exploring the safety and performance of **Rust**.
 - 🎨 Deeply interested in **UI/UX Design** and sleek animations.
 - 💬 Let's talk about tech, innovation, or your next big project!